VitaliyBorovkov/Gunvalanche/README.md

 # Gunvananch

-SeriousVetal is a small shooter prototype built with Unity.
+Gunvananch is a small shooter prototype built with Unity.
 The repository contains all Unity assets and sources needed to open and run the project.

 ## Prerequisites
 - **Unity 2022.3.5f1** or newer (see `ProjectSettings/ProjectVersion.txt`).